ioer-dresden/carto-lab-docker/docs/docker.md

 The tag `dev` stands for the baseline image (only Python), `r_dev` for the R flavor (Python+R).
 Note: We do not publish `dev`-images for the other flavors.

 !!! tip "Switching Flavors with Layered Overlays (`COMPOSE_FILE`)"
-    To run an alternate flavor (e.g. QGIS, R, Mapnik, or GRASS), chain the base compose file with the flavor overlay in your `.env`:
+    To run the flavors QGIS, Mapnik, or GRASS, chain the base compose file with the flavor overlay in your `.env`:

         COMPOSE_FILE=docker-compose.yml:docker-compose.qgis.yml
         COMPOSE_PATH_SEPARATOR=:

-    These flavors will require locally building the images with `docker compose build`.
+    These flavors will then be locally build on top of the base/R images with `docker compose build`.

     If you are running in an environment managed by Ansible (or using local `docker-compose.override.yml` files for custom volumes or monitoring), append the override file as well: